 83% of jobs in LDCs are in the enterprise sector

-122 million young Africans will enter the labour market by 2020
+122 million young Africans have entered the labour market

 1 million jobs a month must be created in Africa to keep up with incoming job seekers